GregoryHue/GregoryHue/README.md

 # Description

 Hi, I'm Grégory Hue.
-I'm a IT engineer with a passion for development.
+I'm an IT engineer with a passion for development.

 ## Technologies